-Master student Takakura Yui, delivering a report.
+Master student Takakura Yui, delivering a report

-Cao Honglei, a doctoral student of East China Normal University, gave a report on the theme of "Pre-service Teacher Education under the Popularization of Higher Education: Realistic Dilemmas and Solutions".
+Cao Honglei, a doctoral student of East China Normal University, gave a report titled "Pre-service Teacher Education under the Popularization of Higher Education: Realistic Dilemmas and Solutions".
 She analyzed that after the realization of higher-level teacher education, various unsettled dilemmas from concept, system, grading and teaching influenced by all aspects from higher education system emerged.
 In response to these dilemmas, combined with the functions of higher education and the logic of teacher education specialization, she proposed possible solution strategies.